simon1hofmann/mqt-bench/docs/quickstart.md

 ## Random and Symbolic Parameters

-Benchmarks such as QAOA require sets of real parameters. `mqt.bench can either choose random numeric values for you (default) or leave the parameters symbolic so that you can optimize them later.
+Variational benchmarks such as QAOA require sets of real parameters.
+MQT Bench can either choose random numeric values for you (default) or leave the parameters symbolic so that you can optimize them later.

 ### Random Parameters (Default)